kvvloten/samba_integrations/domain_controller/sysvol_permissions/README.md

-# More Windows-like sysvol ans LDAP permissions
+# More Windows-like sysvol and LDAP permissions

 **DISCLAIMER: Use of anything provided here is at you own risk!**